-DBS, Glencore and BHP96 have claimed that there are limitations to the importation of ammonium nitrate.

-Some of these claimed limitations include:
+DBS, Glencore and BHP have claimed that there are limitations to the importation of ammonium nitrate into Australia.
+Some of these limitations include:

-- the limited number of ports that are able to accept ammonium nitrate; - the requirement for a licence to import ammonium nitrate; - the difficulties with the transportation of ammonium nitrate (as it is an explosive substance); - the limited options for storage (specific requirements for the facility and limitations of how much may be stored); - the requirement to have facilities in close proximity to mine sites; - product quality and consistency, particular as ammonium nitrate degrades with temperature and humidity; and - security of supply (impacted by lead times for importation).
+- the limited number of ports that are able to accept ammonium nitrate; - the requirement for a licence to import ammonium nitrate; - the difficulties with the transportation of ammonium nitrate (as it is a hazardous substance); - the limited options for storage (specific requirements for the storage facility and limitations on the quantity that can be stored); - the requirement to have facilities in close proximity to mine sites; - product quality and consistency, particularly as ammonium nitrate degrades with temperature and humidity; and - security of supply (impacted by lead times for importation).

-In its submission dated 24 December 2018,97 the CCOIC claimed that there are further limitations for exports from China making export contracts of greater than 6,000 tonnes not viable.
+In its submission dated 24 December 2018, the CCOIC claimed that there are further limitations for exports of ammonium nitrate from China, making export contracts of greater than 6,000 tonnes not viable.134 dumped goods directly compete with Australian industry producers and services providers, such as Orica, for contracts.
+The Commission further found that an exporter of ammonium nitrate from one of the countries subject to the application bid for a large contract of a mining company during the investigation period.

-The Commission found that most explosives manufacturers and associated services providers have established import supply chains.
-Further, the importers of the dumped goods directly compete with Australian industry producers and services providers (such as Orica) for contracts.
+The Commission found that most explosives manufacturers and associated services providers in Australia have established import supply chains.
+Further, the importers of the